 All checks/tests iterations are successful.

-During some transceivers' qualification cycle, Cumulus Networks observed occasionally that marginal and disqualified transceivers exhibited failures with 10-25% failure rates across switch reboots.
+During the qualification cycle for some transceivers, NVIDIA observed that marginal and disqualified transceivers exhibited failures with 10-25% failure rates across switch reboots.